 Lack of Communication

 If your sales and marketing teams exist as stand-alone departments, it could be that their issues come down to lack of or poor communication.
 When there’s not much overlap between departments, it can be hard for teams to communicate, collaborate, and work together productively.
+This has been even more prevalent due to many companies having to shift to hybrid work or fully at working from home.

 There are many tasks that could fall under both the “sales” and “marketing” umbrellas, such as strategizing, lead follow-up, and relaying messages to different departments.
 If your team members aren’t sure who does what, there can be redundancies, or (on the flip side) tasks getting overlooked by both teams.